 Roasted Acorn Squash Slices

-- 1 acorn squash, peeled and sliced
+- 1 acorn squash, sliced

 - 1 tablespoon olive oil